This post contains affiliate links. Please read my disclosures.

 What is frangipane?

-Frangipane is a pastry cream made from ground almonds, sugar, eggs, flour and, in this instance, a drop of brandy to compliment our mince pies.
+Frangipane is a pastry cream made from almond flour (ground almonds), sugar, eggs, flour and, in this instance, a drop of brandy to compliment our mince pies.

 Frangipane is often used to top a variety of fruit tarts and is best known as the filling for the classic Bakewell Tart.